CS334Group23/mahjong/README.md

 Expert Users:
-use command line argument to control the game ui mode and the number of rounds The -ui option can be used to set ui, it has GUI or TEXT two user options, the AI option is for developing tests only.
-The -num option is used to set the number of rounds, it receives one >0 integer value as input.
+use command line argument to control the game ui mode and the number of rounds The `-ui` option can be used to set ui, it has GUI or TEXT two user options, the AI option is for developing tests only.

+The `-num` option is used to set the number of rounds, it receives one >0 integer value as input.
 The example is as follows:

 ```
-java -jar mahjongLegend.jar --ui GUI -num 4
+java -jar mahjongLegend.jar -ui GUI -num 4
 ```

 ### How to play